6mile/DevSecOps-Playbook/README.md

 - Provides insights on how to add a missing security control to a specific application
 - Identifies when it’s easier to apply a security control in cloud provider rather than on your web service

-APRA 234 ATM G:
-Design reviews, penetration tests, code review and scanning, network traffic analysis, fault testing, fuzzing

 ## Security Framework Reference Material
+I am personally most experienced with the CIS set of controls as they are really prescriptive and I've implemented them in the past.
+But I'm also interested in aligning with NIST 800, and Soc2 as we will have to tackle these both at SecureStack soon.
+I had a number of friends suggest that I tackle APRA CPS 234 as well so you will see me attempt to map it as well when it makes sense.
+This is a work in progress and once I've gotten a couple frameworks mapped I'll probably stop and let others take over.

+# NIST
 NIST 800-53b (2021): https://csrc.nist.gov/publications/detail/sp/800-53b/final
-(SA-11) Developer Testing and Evaluation
+1. (SA-11) Developer Testing and Evaluation
-(SA-15) Development Process, Standards, and Tools
+2. (SA-15) Development Process, Standards, and Tools
-(SA-16) Developer-Provided Training
+3. (SA-16) Developer-Provided Training
-(SA-17) Developer Security and Privacy Architecture and Design
+4. (SA-17) Developer Security and Privacy Architecture and Design

 NIST 800-92: https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-92.pdf
 NIST 800-95, Guide to Secure Web Services (2007): https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-95.pdf

+# APRA
+APRA 234 ATM G:
-APRA 234: https://www.apra.gov.au/sites/default/files/cpg_234_information_security_june_2019_0.pdf
+Design reviews, penetration tests, code review and scanning, network traffic analysis, fault testing, fuzzing APRA 234: https://www.apra.gov.au/sites/default/files/cpg_234_information_security_june_2019_0.pdf